torproject/stem/docs/tutorials/mirror_mirror_on_the_wall.rst

 Can I get descriptors from Tor?
 -------------------------------

-If you already have tor running on your system then it is already getting descriptors on your behalf.
-Reusing these is a great way to keep from burdening the rest of the tor network.
+If you already have Tor running on your system then it is already getting descriptors on your behalf.
+Reusing these is a great way to keep from burdening the rest of the Tor network.

-Tor only gets the descriptors that it needs by default, so if you're scripting against tor you may want to set some of the following in your `torrc
+Tor only gets the descriptors that it needs by default, so if you're scripting against Tor you may want to set some of the following in your `torrc
 <https://www.torproject.org/docs/faq.html.en#torrc>`_.
 Keep in mind that these
 add a small burden to the network, so don't set them in a widely distributed application.
-And, of course, please consider `running tor as a relay
+And, of course, please consider `running Tor as a relay
 <https://www.torproject.org/docs/tor-doc-relay.html.en>`_ so you give back to
 the network!

 ::

   # Descriptors have a range of time during which they're valid.
 To get the
-  # most recent descriptor information, regardless of if tor needs it or not,
+  # most recent descriptor information, regardless of if Tor needs it or not,
   # set the following.

   FetchDirInfoEarly 1
   FetchDirInfoExtraEarly 1

-  # If you aren't actively using tor as a client then tor will eventually stop
+  # If you aren't actively using Tor as a client then Tor will eventually stop
   # downloading descriptor information that it doesn't need.
 To prevent this
   # from happening set...

   FetchUselessDescriptors 1

   # Tor no longer downloads server descriptors by default, opting for
   # microdescriptors instead.
-If you want tor to download server descriptors
+If you want Tor to download server descriptors
   # then set...

   UseMicrodescriptors 0

   # Tor doesn't need extrainfo descriptors to work.
-If you want tor to download
+If you want Tor to download
   # them anyway then set...

   DownloadExtraInfo 1

-Now that tor is happy chugging along up-to-date descriptors are available through tor's control socket...
+Now that Tor is happy chugging along up-to-date descriptors are available through Tor's control socket...

 ::